CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

   :width: 400
   :alt: Relative flux error

-  Figure 4.
   Distribution of cubes 2 of all beams in the fex-p0.8 plane (grey points).
 Overplotted are quality assessments of the beams of 14 observations.
 Good cubes are indicated by green points, OK by orange points and bad cubes by red points.
 The blue lines indicate the regions where cubes are considered good (left region) or OK (right region).

 .. figure:: images/qa_overview.png
   :align: center
   :width: 400
   :alt: Relative flux error

-  Figure 5.
   Examples of the three quality classes used for the HI quality assessment.
 The top row shows an example of a "good" observation (Obsid 200202012, beam 17, cube 2), the middle one an "OK" observation (Obsid 200202012, beam 33, cube 2) and the bottom one a "bad" observation (Obsid 200202012, beam 20, cube 2).
 The columns show, from left to right, the noise histogram, an extract of the central velocity channel, and a position-velocity diagram through the center of the cube.
 In the plots in the left column the short horizontal line at the top indicates the rms.
 The two dotted vertical lines indicate the ±6.75 x rms values.
 The "good" observation in the top row shows hardly any artefacts and a Gaussian noise histogram.
 The "OK" observation in the middle row shows a minor continuum subtraction artefact (which in turn causes somewhat extended wings to the noise histogram).
 The "bad" observation in the bottom row shows major continuum subtraction artefacts, resulting in a very non-Gaussian histogram.

 External comparison
 ------------------------